-The 7005 and 7015 baths are not provided with a fluid.
+Baths are not provided with fluid.
 Various fluids are available from Hart Scientific and other sources.
 Depending on the desired temperature range, any of the following fluids, as well as others, may be used in the bath:

 - Water

 - Ethylene Glycol/Water

-- Methanol

 - Mineral oil

+- Dow 200.10 silicone oil

+- Dow 200.20 silicone oil

-- Silicone oil
+- Dow 710 silicone oil

-Fluids are discussed in detail in Section 7.1.
+Fluids are discussed in detail in Section 8.1.

-Remove any access hole cover from the bath and check the tank for foreign matter (dirt, remnant packing material, etc.).
+Remove the access hole cover from the bath and check the tank for foreign matter (dirt, remnant packing material, etc.).
 Use clean unpolluted fluid.
 Carefully fill the bath through the large square access hole to a level that will allow for stirring and thermal expansion.
 The fluid should never exceed a height of 1/2" below the top of the tank.
 Carefully monitor the bath fluid level as the bath temperature rises to prevent overflow or splashing.
-Remove excess fluid if necessary and with caution if the fluid is hot.
+Remove excess hot fluid if necessary with caution.

-CAUTION: Be careful to prevent bath fluid from spilling on the stirring motor while filling.
+Use caution to prevent bath fluid from spilling on the stirring motor while filling.

-NOTE: Underfilling may reduce bath performance and may possibly damage the bath heater.
+NOTE: Under filling may reduce bath performance and may possibly damage the bath heater.

-4.4 Probe
+5.4 Probe

-Inspect the bath controller probe.
-This probe should not be bent or damaged in any way.
-Reasonable caution should be used in handling this probe as it contains a precision thermistor sensor.
+Inspect the bath control probe.
+It should not be bent or damaged in any way.
+Reasonable caution should be used in handling this probe as it contains a precision platinum sensor and is mechanically shock sensitive.
+Dropping, striking, or other physical shock may cause a shift in resistance in the probe resulting in diminished bath accuracy.
 If damaged, the probe can be replaced.
-Contact an Authorized Service Center for assistance.
+Contact an Authorized Service Center (see Section 1.3) for assistance.

 Insert the probe into the 1/4 inch probe hole at the top left side of the bath lid.
 The tip of the probe must be well immersed in the fluid.
-The probe connector is plugged into the rear of the bath into the socket labelled "PROBE".
+The probe connector is plugged into the rear of the bath into the socket labeled "PROBE".

-4.5 Power
+5.5 Power

 With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity.
-Refer to Section 2.1, Specifications, for power requirements.
+See Section 3.1, Specifications.